marcelo-rafael/github-explorer/README-en.md

 ## About

-♻️ Github Explorer - é uma aplicação para explorar repositórios no Github.
-Com o repositorio escolhido você consegue ver as Stars, Forks e Issues abertas.
+♻️ Github Explorer - is an application for exploring repositories on Github.
+With the chosen repository you can see the Stars, Forks and Issues open.

-Nessa etapa daremos inicio ao aprendizado do ReactJS, criando o primeiro projeto já utilizando TypeScript.
+In this step we will start learning ReactJS, creating the first project already using TypeScript.

-Projeto desenvolvido durante o **Bootcamp GoStack** oferecida pela [Rocketseat](https://blog.rocketseat.com.br/).
+Project developed during the **Bootcamp GoStack** offered by [Rocketseat](https://blog.rocketseat.com.br/).
-O GoStack é um treinamento imersivo nas tecnologias mais modernas de desenvolvimento web e mobile.
+GoStack is immersive training in the most modern technologies of web and mobile development.

 ---